Kristofir/chriswan.me/_posts/2017-1-14-receipts-app.md

       <p>For example, if you were looking for the receipt for your new 4K UHD TV, you wouldn't expect it to be a receipt from a gas station or to have a summary cost under $1,000.</p>

       <p>Speaking of expectations, we all carry—from one app or operating system to another—expectations for how interfaces should behave.
-Swiping on an individual item to reveal item management options is no longer  <a href="https://en.wikipedia.org/wiki/Mystery_meat_navigation" target="\_blank">"mystery meat navigation"</a> but is instead a near-ubiquitous interaction for item list views (at least in iOS).</p>
+Swiping on an individual item to reveal item management options is no longer  <a class="external-link" href="https://en.wikipedia.org/wiki/Mystery_meat_navigation" target="\_blank">"mystery meat navigation"</a> but is instead a near-ubiquitous interaction for item list views (at least in iOS).</p>

       <p>Swiping to delete or move an item can get tedious for large groups.
 The good old Edit button allows the user to select multiple receipts for batch processing.</p>
     </div>